-(1)The council of the municipality delegate powers and duties to the accounting officer so as to enable the accounting officer to:(a) Discharge the supply chain management responsibilities conferred on

-(b) to maximize administrative and operational efficiency in the implementation of the scm policy

-(C) to enforce reasonable cost-effective measures for the prevention of fraud, corruption, favoritism and unfair and irregular practices in the implementation of supply chain management policy; and

-(d) to comply with his or her responsibilities in terms of section 115 and other applicable provisions of the Act.

-(2) The council may not delegate any supply chain powers or duties to a person who is not official of municipality or to a committee which is not exclusively composed of officials of the municipality

-(3) No decision-making in terms of any supply chain management powers and duties may be delegated to an advisor or consultant.
+- (1)The council of the municipality delegate powers and duties to the accounting officer so as to enable the accounting officer to: - (a) Discharge the supply chain management responsibilities conferred on accounting officers in terms of chapter 8 or 10 of the Act. - (b) to maximize administrative and operational efficiency in the implementation of the scm policy - (C) to enforce reasonable cost-effective measures for the prevention of fraud, corruption, favoritism and unfair and irregular practices in the implementation of supply chain management policy; and - (d) to comply with his or her responsibilities in terms of section 115 and other applicable provisions of the Act. - (2) The council may not delegate any supply chain powers or duties to a person who is not official of municipality or to a committee which is not exclusively composed of officials of the municipality - (3) No decision-making in terms of any supply chain management powers and duties may be delegated to an advisor or consultant.